Assault on Precinct 13 (1976 film): Casting and pre-production

-Principal photography
+Filming

 Assault started in November 1975 and was shot in only 20 days, including Thanksgiving, on a budget of $100,000.
 The film was shot on 35-mm Panavision in a 2.39:1 anamorphic aspect ratio on Metrocolor film stock, and was Carpenter's first experience with Panavision cameras and lenses.
 Carpenter has referred to this film as the most fun he has ever had directing.

 Two weeks of shooting indoors were followed by two weeks on-location.
 The interiors of the police station were shot on the now-defunct Producers Studios set, while the exterior shots and jail cells were from the old Venice police station.
 The bus traveling to Sonora was shot on a closed section of the Los Angeles freeway system, with cast and crew having lunch on the freeway.
 Carpenter's philosophy to making Assault, which he believes can be applied to making any low-budget film, was to shoot as little footage as possible and extend the scenes for as long as he could.

 The first scene, in which several gang members of Street Thunder are gunned down by cops, was shot at USC.
 The gang members were played by USC students, who Carpenter remembered had a lot of fun finding ways of dying while spilling blood over themselves.

-"The first night I saw dailies," replied art director Wallace, "projected on a bedsheet in the producer's ratty apartment… My jaw dropped and I sat up so straight I cast a shadow with my head.
+"The first night I saw dailies," replied art director Wallace, "projected on a bedsheet in the producer's ratty apartment...
+My jaw dropped and I sat up so straight I cast a shadow with my head.
 This looked like a zillion dollars.
 This looked like a real movie."